 · Also geologists has estimated 60 million tons of appetite present in the deposit and that will be enough for another 1500yrs if the process happening from this speed appetite, Fluoro appetite and hydroxo appetite are present in Eppawala Rock phosphate (EPR).It is considered that due to presence of above three forms of appetite the solubility of EPR is very low.

 · Phosphate Beneficiation.
-Market Specifiions Bone phosphate of lime, 70 to 72 per cent, common.
-Bone phosphate of lime 72 to 77 per cent, premium.
+Market Specifiions phosphate of lime, 70 to 72 per cent, common. phosphate of lime 72 to 77 per cent, premium.
 Production Problems.
 Phosphate rock being a lowpriced material is produced as near the fertilizer market as possible and haulage costs determine production.

 · Phosphate ore and Phosphate rock processing involves Scrubbing and removing mud, flotation method, roasting, and digestion method, heavy medium separation method, photoelectric mineral processing method, biological treatment method and combined mineral processing technology.